Oglala: Conflict with the European settlers

-In the early 1800s, Europeans passed through Lakota territory in greater and greater numbers.
-They sought furs, especially beaver fur at first, and later buffalo fur.
-The trade in fur changed the Oglala economy and way of life.
+In the early 19th century, Europeans and American passed through Lakota territory in increasing numbers.
+They sought furs, especially beaver fur at first, and later bison fur.
+The fur trade changed the Oglala economy and way of life.

-1868 brought the Fort Laramie Treaty, and in its wake the Oglala became increasingly polarized over this question: How should they react to continued American encroachment on their territory?
-This treaty forfeited large amounts of Oglala to the United States in exchange for food and other necessities.
-Some bands turned to the Indian agencies—forerunners to the Indian reservations—where they received beef and other rations from the US government.
-Other bands held fast to traditional ways of life.
-Many bands moved between these two extremes, coming in to the agencies during the winter and joining their relatives in the north each spring.
+In 1868, the United States and the Great Sioux Nation signed the Fort Laramie Treaty.
+In its wake, the Oglala became increasingly polarized over how they should react to continued American encroachment on their territory.
+This treaty forfeited large amounts of Oglala land and rights to the United States in exchange for food and other necessities.
+Some Lakota bands turned to the Indian agencies — institutions that later served Indian reservations – for rations of beef and subsistence foods from the US government.
+Other bands held fast to Indigenous lifeways.
+Many Lakota bands moved between these two extremes, coming in to the agencies during the winter and joining their relatives in the north each spring.
 These challenges further split the various Oglala bands.

-The influx of white immigrant-pioneers into the Idaho Territory often meant passing through Oglala territory, and, occasionally, brought with it its perils, as described by Fanny Kelly in 1871, in her book entitled, Narrative of My Captivity among the Sioux Indians.
+The influx of white settlers into the Idaho Territory often meant passing through Oglala territory, and, occasionally, brought with it its perils, as Fanny Kelly described in her 1871 book, Narrative of My Captivity among the Sioux Indians.